 - give the business the right to vary prices and other terms and conditions but do not allow the consumer to cancel the contract without penalty (for example, a term allowing the business to supply a vastly different substitute vehicle if the one booked is not available)

 - require the consumer to acknowledge that the vehicle is in sound mechanical condition when it is collected.
-For more information, view the Vehicle condition including maintenance, security and safety section below.
+For more information, view Vehicle condition.

 - contain restrictions on the use of the vehicle that would be part of its normal and reasonable use